MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/using-folder-redirection-in-group-policy.md

 - **Advanced—Specify locations for various user groups**.
 This setting enables you to specify redirection behavior for the folder based on the security group memberships for the GPO.

 - **Not configured**.
 This is the default setting.
-This setting specifies that policy-based folder redirection was removed for that GPO and the folders are redirected to the local user profile location or stay where they're based on the redirection options selected if any existing redirection policies were set.
-No changes are being made to the current location of this folder.
+This setting specifies that policy-based folder redirection was removed for that GPO.
+All folders are redirected to the local user profile location or remain where they're based on the redirection options selected.
+No changes are made to the current folder location.

 ## Configuring other settings for the redirected folder